Georgian Bay General Hospital

 As a result, a provincial supervisor was appointed to recommend an integration solution for the community.
 That solution included the integration of the two hospital sites into one secular organization and the divestment of the neighbouring psychiatric hospital from the province to the CHAO sponsored Penetanguishene General Hospital Inc.

 Georgian Bay General Hospital was the name selected following a community-wide process and open vote in December 2009.
-The organization’s vision to provide Exceptional Care, Every Person, Every Time, was announced at the same time.
+The organization’s vision to provide Exceptional Care to every Person, Every Time, was announced at the same time.

 The Hospital’s roots run deep, dating back to 1905 when the first Midland hospital was opened.
 The Midland/Penetanguishene Marine and General Hospital was located in Sunnyside.
 The hospital had 12 beds and the daily cost per patient was $.70.
 When in 1911, Penetanguishene built its own hospital, the name was shortened accordingly.